SapiensAnatis/Dawnshard/README.md

 If you wish to connect to your locally-hosted instance of the server with a Dragalia client, you will need to set up the workflow for this.
 Please contact the repository owner for more information.
 If you simply wish to test individual endpoints in a less end-to-end fashion, you could write automated integration tests or use [this tool](https://gist.github.com/SapiensAnatis/e76f067aad0ac425c9f9008db94e143c) to send msgpack-formatted requests from your desktop.

+## Deploying to production

+If you are interested in hosting your own instance, it is recommended to use the [Kubernetes helm chart](https://github.com/SapiensAnatis/helm-charts).

+The application is deployed as three services: the main ASP.NET service which is stateless, and two stateful services in Redis (session management) and PostgreSQL (savefile storage).